API Integrations

 - Add or remove tickets

-All API requests are sent to https://api.event-vault.com
+All API requests are sent to https://api.event-vault.com and require authentication headers.

 Authentication